ndelargy/cti-pool-rules/README.md

 Each player plays the cue ball from baulk, rebounding off the bottom cushion.
 The player who gets closest to the baulk cushion may choose who breaks.

+### Foul break

 If the white is potted off the break, then play switches to the other player but he/she only has one shot.
 If the white leaves the table completely, two shots are awarded to the other player.
 If less than four balls hit a cushion and no balls are potted, two shots are awarded to the other player.

 If the player pots the black, the frame is reracked.

+### Open table

 If the player pots one or more normal balls, he/she must choose spots or stripes.

+The table is "open" until one player legally pots a ball.
+After this he/she must choose

 ## Legal shot
 A legal shot is one where